Cookies & Cups > Recipes > Cookies > Linzer Cookies

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Linzer cookies filled with strawberry preserves stacked with the top one broken in half
+Three Linzer cookies filled with fruit preserves stacked, with the top cookie broken in half.

 Linzer Cookies